citp/privacy-policy-historical/t/tr/tra/transferwise.com.md

 We may share your information with selected third parties including:

-  * business partners, suppliers and sub-contractors for the performance of any contract we enter into with them or you;
+  * business partners, suppliers and sub-contractors for the performance of any contract we enter into with them or you and to help improve our Services;

   * advertisers and advertising networks that require the data to select and serve relevant adverts to you and others; and

-  * analytics and search engine providers that assist us in the improvement and optimisation of our Website.
+  * analytics and search engine providers that assist us in the improvement and optimisation of our Services.